MargotUCD/PhoneViz/README.md

 ```

 **Windows:**
 To be able to run sclite on Windows, the Windows Subsystem for Linux (WSL) needs to be installed and setup.
-For documentation on how to install WSL, please the the Microsoft help page https://learn.microsoft.com/en-us/windows/wsl/install.
-Please note that Docker whould be installed.
-As for Linux, the user needs to give permissions to sclite using the command below.
+For documentation on how to install WSL, please refer to the Microsoft help page https://learn.microsoft.com/en-us/windows/wsl/install.
+Please note that Docker should be installed prior to WSL.
+You can check WSL installation by running the ```bash --version``` command in PowerShell or Windows Command Prompt.
+As for Linux, the user then needs to give permissions to sclite using the command below.

 ```bash
 chmod +x sclite